With its luminous open views across the water and great expanses of lakeside frontage, Martigues likes to call itself the provençal Venice.

 JONQUIERES is the best district for shops and also has a large clothes and food produce market every Thursday and Sunday morning.

-The main church in this area, the 17th century Eglise Saint Geniès, is in poor repair, but try to see inside the adjacent, exuberantly decorated Chapelle de l'Annoniade des Pénitents Blancs.
+The main church in this area, the 17th century Eglise Saint Geniès, is in poor repair, but try to see inside the adjacent, exuberantly decorated Chapelle de l'Annonciade des Pénitents Blancs.

 FERRIERES is where you will find the tourist office in the Town Hall (l'Hôtel de Ville), a ten minute walk from the centre.
 It's a mine of information.